FallibleVagrant/warning_window/README.md

 ![demo](./demo.gif)

 > [!WARNING]
 > This is a hobby project that is mostly finished.
 It won't be receiving new features.
+If it does, those commits will be on Codeberg. [https://codeberg.org/FallibleVagrant/warning_window](https://codeberg.org/FallibleVagrant/warning_window)

 warning_window is largely an experiment in writing a networked application with a binary protocol.
 Its functionality is similar to the `notify-send` command on most Linux distributions.